What should you know before buying stock in Ross Stores Inc. (ROST)

-Ross Stores Inc. (NASDAQ: ROST) is 1.83% higher on its value in year-to-date trading and has touched a low of $69.24 and a high of $122.44 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The ROST stock was last observed hovering at around $119.00 in the last trading session, with the day’s loss setting it -0.81% off its average median price target of $124.00 for the next 12 months.
-It is also 14.97% off the consensus price target high of $139.00 offered by 23 analysts, but current levels are -14.75% lower than the price target low of $103.00 for the same period.
+Ross Stores Inc. (NASDAQ: ROST) is -1.36% lower on its value in year-to-date trading and has touched a low of $69.24 and a high of $122.44 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The ROST stock was last observed hovering at around $115.71 in the last trading session, with the day’s loss setting it -1.22% off its average median price target of $124.00 for the next 12 months.
+It is also 17.63% off the consensus price target high of $139.00 offered by 23 analysts, but current levels are -11.16% lower than the price target low of $103.00 for the same period.

 Top 5 Undervalued Stocks To Own In 2023